amirmasoudabdol/Bilbo/docs/flow.md

 ![Figure 5.
 Steps involving publishing a research](/figures/publish-research.png)

-Despite what happens to Experiment and Submission (ie., discardment, rejection or acceptance by Journal), the Researcher is done by the current Experiment and initializes a new Experiment.
+Despite what happens to the Experiment and Submission (ie., discardment, rejection or acceptance by Journal), the Researcher is done by the current Experiment and initializes a new Experiment.